georgetoloraia/human/README.md

 Scripts to ingest text into a simple neuron/edge graph, persist it (SQLite/Postgres), query it from the CLI, and serve a tiny HTTP API.

 ## What this project can do
-- Turn text files into “neurons” (tokens) with edges linking tokens in sequence and bridging across files.
+- Turn text files into "neurons" (tokens) with edges linking tokens in sequence and bridging across files.
 - Persist the graph to SQLite (`--sqlite-out`) or Postgres (`--pg-url`) to avoid holding everything in RAM.
 - Query by token via CLI (`query.py`) or HTTP (`graph_api.py`), including a basic natural-language-ish `/ask` endpoint.